BHARATHI20MK/Virtual-machine-Creation-in-Linux/README.md

  # VIRTUAL MACHINE CREATION IN LINUX

  ## AIM
-       To Install Virtualbox / VMware Workstation with different flavours of linux.
+To install a Linux virtual machine (VM) using CentOS on VirtualBox or VMware Workstation.

 ## PROBLEM STATEMENT
-    Explain about the Experiment.
+This experiment involves setting up a virtual machine with CentOS, a popular Linux distribution.
+This setup allows users to practice Linux commands, test applications, and develop software in a virtualized environment without affecting the host system.

 ## ALGORITHM
- ### Steps 1:
+ ### Step 1:
  Open VirtualBox or VMware Workstation</br>

- ### Steps 2:
+ ### Step 2:
  Go to File -> New to create a new virtual machine.</br>

- ### Steps 3:
+ ### Step 3:
 Enter a name for your CentOS VM.Choose Linux as the type and CentOS as the version (or select the closest option available if CentOS is not listed).</br>

- ### Steps 4:
+ ### Step 4:
  Select the CentOS ISO image you downloaded.</br>
  Set the base memory to 1024 MB (1 GB)</br>
  Allocate 1 processor core </br>
  Set the disk size to at least 20 GB</br>
  Complete the configuration by clicking Finish to create the virtual machine</br>

- ### Steps 5:
+ ### Step 5:
  Select the created VM, go to Details (or Settings), and navigate to the Network tab.</br>
 Configure Adapter 1 as NAT (for internet access through the host).</br>
 Configure Adapter 2 as Bridged Adapter (for direct access to the local network, if needed).</br>
 Click OK to save network settings.</br>